ajitjohn05/Lending_Club_Case_Study_Project_Ajit_Siddhant/README.md

 Perform an analysis to understand the driving factors (or driver variables) behind loan default, i.e.the variables which are strong indicators of default.
 The company can utilise this knowledge for its portfolio and risk assessment.

 ------------------------------

 Steps:-
 ------------------------------

 1 - Data Cleaning
 2 - Univariate Analysis
 3 - Segemented Univariate Analysis
 4 - Bivaraiate/Multivariate Analysis
 5 - Results

 ------------------------------

 Contributors:-
 ------------------------------

 Ajit John
 Siddhant Srivastava

 ------------------------------

-Developed as part of the Exloratory Data Analysis Module required for Executive PG programme in Machine Learning And AI.
+Developed as part of the Exploratory Data Analysis Module required for Executive PG programme in Machine Learning And AI.